bagrow/datatools/readme.md

     - [networkx][] (only if using `el2info` and `el2draw`)
     - [matplotlib][] (only if using `el2draw`)

-Recent versions of OS X include everything but gnuplot, networkx, and matplotlib.
+Recent versions of, e.g., OS X include everything but gnuplot, networkx, and matplotlib.
 Some knowledge of gnuplot is very helpful for customizing plot appearance as the `-p` and `-c` options use valid gnuplot code.